Internet Access Conditions

 - Content that is illegal under Commonwealth or Victorian legislation must not be downloaded, viewed and or printed.
 The intentional downloading, viewing and or printing of material that contains content considered to be offensive as defined by the Victorian Equal Opportunity Act 1995 is not condoned.
-Offensive material includes but is not limited to: Obscene or harassing language or images, Racial, ethnic, sexual, erotic or gender specific comments or images, Other content or images that would offend someone on the basis of their religious or political beliefs, sexual orientation, physical features, national origin or age.
+Offensive material includes but is not limited to: Obscene or harassing language or images, racial, ethnic, sexual, erotic or gender specific comments or images, Other content or images that would offend someone on the basis of their religious or political beliefs, sexual orientation, physical features, national origin or age.

 - You must not engage in behaviour which inconveniences or discomforts others in the library.

 - Complaints regarding breaches of the Conditions of Membership or Internet Guidelines are to be directed to staff.
-The complaint will be escalated to a senior library staff or Coordinator Libraries if required.
+The complaint will be escalated to senior library staff or Coordinator Libraries if required.

 Access for children: